Gold Beach: German response

 As the Luftwaffe meteorological centre in Paris had predicted two weeks of stormy weather, some Wehrmacht commanders were away from the front attending war games in Rennes, and many soldiers had been given leave.
 On D-Day, Rommel was in Germany for his wife's birthday and a meeting with Hitler to try to get more Panzers.
 The 352nd and 716th Divisions were placed on high alert after the Allied airborne landings, which had taken place just after midnight behind Utah and Sword.
 The 2,700-strong Kampfgruppe Meyer, near Bayeux as the divisional reserve, was sent to investigate the parachute drops behind Utah.
 Marcks recalled them when dawn broke and the scope of the invasion became apparent.
 One battalion was ordered to reinforce the German efforts at Omaha.
 The remainder were ordered to rendezvous with reinforcements at Villiers le Sec, 7.5 mi east of Bayeux, to launch a counter-attack.
 Fired upon by Allied air forces, the column finally arrived in the late afternoon, at which time they were met by elements of the 69th Brigade.
 The British lost four tanks in the ensuing engagement but the Kampfgruppe was almost completely wiped out.
-Meyer was killed, and his detailed maps of German coastal emplacements fell into British hands.
+Marcks was killed, and his detailed maps of German coastal emplacements fell into British hands.

 Because Allied air superiority meant it would be difficult for the Germans to move up their reserves, Rommel believed that their best chance was to stop the invasion at the shore.
 The scope of the invasion meant that once these coastal defences were defeated and the troops scattered, it was difficult to defend territory inland or launch counter-attacks.
 At 22:33, Kraiss ordered the 352nd Division to create a defensive line north of Bayeux but this proved impossible, as most of the territory involved was already in British hands and all the defending units had taken serious losses.
 The Luftwaffe played only a minor role on D-Day.
 At Gold, several small groups of bombers that arrived at sunset caused Allied casualties at Le Hamel and damaged a road near Ver-sur-Mer.
 At 06:00 on 7 June, the operations room of HMS Bulolo, offshore near Gold, was damaged by a bomber attack, but the ship was able to remain on station.
-The unit responsible was likely II./Kampfgeschwader 40 (KG 40—Bomber Wing 40).
+The unit responsible was likely II./Kampfgeschwader 40 (KG 40 – Bomber Wing 40).
 Under the command of Fliegerführer Atlantik (Flyer Command Atlantic), it was based at Bordeaux–Merignac.
 On the evening of the 6/7 June 1944, 26 Heinkel He 177 heavy bombers equipped with Henschel Hs 293 anti-ship guided missiles attacked shipping over Normandy, included the Gold area.
 II./KG 40 lost 13 aircraft to all causes during the attack.

 The 1st SS Panzer Division Leibstandarte SS Adolf Hitler were released before midnight from the OKW reserve and ordered to counter-attack between Bayeux and the Orne, supplemented by 12th SS Panzer Division Hitlerjugend and Panzer Lehr Division; the armoured divisions began arriving on 8 June.